mkyleUD/Caviness-HPC-Intro/_episodes/06-paraellel-job.md

  ~~~~
  {: .language-bash}

- After the jobs completes we will look at the output which  will be found in
+ After the job completes, we will look at the output which  will be found in
  `cat pi_multi-11811379.out`.
 ~~~~
   {{ site.host_short_prompt}} multiprocessing]$  cat pi_multi-11811379.out